terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/DataAccessMyBatis3.txt

      * When data model (JavaBean) that handles the application and physical table layout do not match
      * When JavaBean has a nested structure (separate JavaBean is nested)

+    Also, manual mapping can be mapped efficiently compared with automatic mapping.
+    If prevail efficiency of processing, it is desirable to use manual mapping instead of automatic mapping.

 |